Call the toll-free Mpox Hotline

 Mpox

-Mpox is a disease caused by the mpox virus and spread through contact with the virus from an infected animal, infected person or virus-contaminated objects and materials.
-Direct contact with sores, scabs or body fluids of an infected person is the primary method of spread; but, it also may spread by respiratory secretions during prolonged, face-to-face or intimate contact with an infected person.
+Mpox is a disease caused by the mpox virus and spread through contact with the virus from an infected animal, infected person, or virus-contaminated objects and materials.
+Direct contact with sores, scabs, or body fluids of an infected person is the primary method of spread; but, it also may spread by respiratory secretions during prolonged, face-to-face or intimate contact with an infected person.
+According to the CDC, in the current mpox outbreak, the virus is spreading primarily through sexual contact; however, infections have occurred through other exposures, including non-sexual contact with infectious lesions.

-Mpox typically begins with a fever, headache, muscle aches, swollen lymph nodes and exhaustion followed by a rash.
+Mpox typically begins with a fever, headache, muscle aches, swollen lymph nodes, respiratory symptoms (e.g., sore throat, nasal congestion, or cough), exhaustion, and a rash.
 The illness usually lasts 2-4 weeks and infected persons are considered contagious while symptoms are present.
 Those concerned about mpox should contact their healthcare providers.

 Beginning January 2023, the Mpox Report will be updated monthly.
 Due to evolving data and timing, CDC, state and local data sometimes will differ.